The Chemex coffee maker remains an essential staple in the arsenal of all coffee lovers.

 Chemex coffee is similar to American drip coffee, but there is more room for error.
-To ensure the best results, grind your beans more coarsely than you would with a ceramic drip and pay special attention to the rate of your pour.
+To ensure the best results, grind your coffee beans more coarsely than you would with a ceramic drip and pay special attention to the rate of your pour.

-Boiling hot water (about 205 ° F)
+- Boiling hot water (about 200 ° F)

 For best results, we recommend starting with whole beans.
-Grinding with a coffee grinder immediately before mixing with water will ensure the compounds that create the delightful aromas and flavors are preserved.
+Grinding with a burr coffee grinder immediately before mixing with water will ensure the compounds that create the delightful aromas and flavors are preserved.

-While this may seem complicated, we suggest using a scale.
+While this may seem complicated, we also suggest using a scale.
 It will make the brewing process much easier and remove any guesswork from the process.

 Lastly, when compared to a traditional kettle, a gooseneck kettle will give you greater control over the pouring speed and where the water hits the coffee.

+Measure cold water into a kettle.
 Heat the water to 205 degrees, bring it to a boil and let it sit for 30 seconds.

 Unfold the filter and place it in the upper Chemex compartment.
-Make sure the three-ply side faces the spout and lies flat without obstructing it.
+Make sure the thicker three-ply side faces the pouring spout and lies flat without obstructing it.
 This will allow air to escape during the brewing process.

 Once completely saturated, tilt the Chemex on a sink to discard the rinse water.
 Do not be tempted to remove the filter to empty it faster; It can be difficult to replace it after removing it.